This Oatmeal Craisin Cookie is a giant, soft, delicious cookie loaded with tons of oatmeal, dried cranberries, and rich dark chocolate chips.

 These are the tricks I swear by:

 Round scoops of dough.
-Scooping your cookie dough into big, round balls will help keep the cookies tall and thick as they bake.
+Scooping your cookie dough into tall, round balls will help keep the cookies thick as they bake.

 Cold baking sheets.
 A warm pan can cause your cookies to spread.
 Use a cool pan for each batch of cookies.